Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Recent Updates

-• You can now update your mobile number online on the Sarathi or Vahan portal no RTO visit required.
-This helps with receiving OTPs, alerts, and renewal reminders.
+- You are now able to update your mobile number online on the Sarathi Parivahan service portal, and no RTO visit is essential now.

 - 10 years if you’re under 55